Let’s Get Syria-us

 He is considering, as Leon Panetta articulated, “What is the strategy?
 What is the mission?
 What are the risks?”

-Are Republicans crying for the Bush Cowboy Doctrine because they sincerely believe differently or is it simply their strategy to oppose any Democrat in Charge?
+Are Republicans crying for what has been called the Bush Cowboy Doctrine because they sincerely believe differently or is it simply their strategy to oppose any Democrat in charge?

 Trust me, the humanitarian cause of freedom from the Syrian uprising is meaningful and urgent, just as it was in Libya and Egypt, but if America is to be the policeman of human rights around the world, then we must do so only with measured response after we weigh the many risks involved that come with military intervention.
 Russia who has a military base in Syria has denounced intervention and along with China they have blocked UN action on Syria.
 Their actions prompted a particularly strong reaction from Secretary of State Hillary Clinton.